mollyim/flatline-platform/docs/architecture.md

 It expects to communicate with the propietary AWS DynamoDB and AWS S3 services, which in the Flatline prototype are emulated by [LocalStack](#localstack).
 Whisper relies on DynamoDB to host [several tables](#whisper-database) used to keep most of its persistent state.
 It also relies on S3 to manage [device pre-keys](#whisper-pre-key-store) and fetch [dynamic configuration](#whisper-dynamic-configuration) parameters.

 For various caches and queues, Whisper reslies on a [Redis cluster](#redis-cluster).
-During the client registration process, Whisper communicates with the [Registration Service](#registration-service).
+During the client registration process, Whisper communicates with the [registration service](#registration-service).
 In Flatline, Whisper is configured to send telemetry to the [OpenTelemetry Collector](#opentelemetry-collector) component, which replaces the propietary Datadog Agent.

 #### Storage Service

 The component that manages groups, including their membership and metadata.
 Clients communicate with it directly.
-It stores and retrieves its data from the propietary [Bigtable](https://cloud.google.com/bigtable/docs/overview) database, which in the Flatline prototype is emulated by the [cbtemulator](#cbtemulator) component.
+It stores and retrieves its data from a Bigtable database, which in the Flatline prototype is emulated by the [cbtemulator](#cbtemulator) component.
 It also provides clients with the necessary credentials to upload group avatars to the S3-based [CDN0](#cdn0) component.

 #### Registration Service

-The component that verifies phone numbers by sending of a verification code via SMS or phone call.
+The component that verifies phone numbers by sending a verification code via SMS or phone call.
 In the Flatline prototype, this component runs in development mode and does not actually send any codes.
 Its function in the prototype is mainly to act as a placeholder that [Whisper](#whisper-service) can interact with during registration and will accept any code that matches the last six digits of the registering phone number.

 In the future, it will be replaced by a service that registers users based on something other than a phone number.